 Looking for an easy and delicious salad recipe?
-This Winter Salad with Fennel Radicchio and a Pomegranate Dressing is one of my current favorites to enjoy during the cooler months.
+This Winter Salad with Fennel Radicchio and Pomegranate Dressing is one of my current favorites to enjoy during the cooler months.
 It comes with some of the best seasonal winter greens that do nourish your body and boost your inner glow.
 Topped with a light, vibrant dressing that tastes as beautiful as it looks, I have a feeling you are going to love this salad as much as I do!

 Raw Foods in the Winter

-When the air is on the cooler side it’s super important that we fill our plates with immunity-boosting, fiber-rich, raw foods.
-Fruits and veggies like pomegranates, fennel, kale, and radicchio contain powerful antioxidants that nourish ourselves with wonderful nutrients that our bodies crave.
+When the air is on the cooler side, it’s super important that we fill our plates with immunity-boosting, fiber-rich, raw foods.
+Fruits and veggies like pomegranates, fennel, kale, and radicchio contain powerful antioxidants that nourish us with wonderful nutrients that our bodies crave.
 While you may not crave as many raw foods, it’s good to still incorporate some raw nutrition into your diet, no matter how cold it is outside.
-For example, I suggest always enjoying some sort of raw veggies or salad before you bite into your cooked meals.
+For example, I suggest always enjoying some sort of raw veggies or salad before you dive into your cooked meals.
 This helps provide your body with loads of fiber and amazing enzymes that will help you break down those cooked meals.

-When you do eat cooked meals, and especially when heavier ones, be sure to take my Feel Good Digestive Enzymes.
+When you do eat cooked meals, and especially heavier ones, be sure to take my Feel Good Digestive Enzymes.
 They help to effectively break down stubborn macronutrients in your food like protein, carbs and fat, which can reduce gas and bloating as well as improve nutrient absorption.
 Why spend more on healthy and organic food if your body doesn’t reap the benefits?
 Adding this supplement to your daily practice helps to ensure you will get the most out of every meal and is essential to your digestive wellness.

 The 411 on Oils